-4.1 Modeling Participation in Wave 10
+4.1 Modeling Participation in Wave 11

-To estimate the individual participation propensities for students in Grade 8 (participants in Wave 10) a (multilevel) probit model is used.
-The individual participation propensities were used to derive adjustment factors for adjusted wave-specific cross-sectional and longitudinal weights.
+To estimate the individual participation propensities for students in Grade 9 (participants in Wave 11) a (multilevel) probit model is used.2 The individual participation propensities were used to derive adjustment factors for adjusted wave-specific cross-sectional and longitudinal weights.
 The results are given in Table 3.
 As can be seen, participation in previous waves highly influences the participation probability in the current wave in all three groups.
-In Group 2 the place of residence significantly influences individual participation probability.
-Students living together with both parents are more likely to participate than students living with a single parent.
-In Group 1, gender has a significant effect on the individual probability of attendance.
-Male students are less likely to participate than female students.
+In Group 2, the individual probability of attendance is also significantly influenced by the language spoken at home, i.e. students speaking German at home are more likely to participate than students speaking another language at home.
+In Group 1, it is the question for the native language exhibiting a significant influence.
+Students with German as native language are more likely to participate than students with another native language, both compared to students with missing information.